leonsilicon/bplist-lossless/readme.md

 > Lossless binary plist parser and serializer for Node.js.

-`bplist-lossless` is adapted from [bplist-parser](https://github.com/joeferner/node-bplist-parser) and [bplist-creator](https://github.com/joeferner/node-bplist-creator), but with one goal: preserve binary plist values closely enough that round-tripping stays exact.
+`bplist-lossless` is adapted from [bplist-parser](https://github.com/joeferner/node-bplist-parser) and [bplist-creator](https://github.com/joeferner/node-bplist-creator), but designed to preserve binary plist values so parsing and then deserializing stays exact:

 ```js
 import { serializeBplist, parseBplist } from 'bplist-lossless';